Horgix/packer-builder-amazon-ebs-mock/README.md

 I obviously don't want to wait for a real AMI to build everytime each time I want to run a test...

+## How it does it

+In order to generate something realist, it will currently generate some random AMI names based on existing AWS regions but with `ami-12345678` as ID, just to make sure you notice it fast if for whatever reason you end up thinking you're running a true build.

 ## How to use it

 Basically refer to the [Packer documentation on building